box1273002/Entrepreneurship/Business_Plan.md

 The screen time management app market has experienced significant growth in recent years, driven by increasing awareness of digital wellbeing and the negative impacts of excessive screen time.
 According to recent studies, the average American spends approximately 7 hours per day on digital devices, with smartphone usage accounting for a significant portion of this time.
 This has created a substantial market opportunity for applications that help users manage and reduce their screen time.

+The market can be segmented into several categories:

+- Simple monitoring apps that track usage
+- Blocking apps that restrict access to certain applications
+- Comprehensive management tools that combine tracking, blocking, and behavioral modification
+- Specialized solutions for parental control and family management

+FOCO positions itself primarily in the comprehensive management category, offering a blend of monitoring, blocking, and behavioral modification through its unique coin system.
+This approach allows it to appeal to a broad audience while differentiating itself from competitors.

+##### 2.4.1 Opal: The Premium Competitor

 ### Reference